Main content

 Field Description

-qty_ordered Number field for the quantity ordered.
+quantity Number field for quantity ordered or produced.

-Note Built-in fields are toggled on or off per project.
-Go to Settings > Custom Fields (the "Key Fields" section) to enable or disable individual built-in fields.
-Only enabled fields appear on the entry form.
+Configuring which fields appear Built-in fields are toggled on or off per project.
+From the Entry page toolbar, click Fields ▼Built-in Key Fields to enable or disable individual fields.
+Only enabled fields appear on the New Job form.

 Custom Fields